grommet/micro-frontend/README.md

 This sample app uses client-side routing and consists of three routes:

 - `/` renders the home page which uses a the versions coming from the controller app.
-- `/legacy` renders a page which uses older versions of Grommet + Styled-Components + React.
+- `/web-component` renders a page which uses older versions of Grommet + Styled-Components + React.
-- `/modern` renders a page which uses newest versions of Grommet + Styled-Components + React.
+- `/global` renders a page which uses newest versions of Grommet + Styled-Components + React.

 **The purpose of this demo is to show some nuances of such setup:**

-- How to install three versions of Grommet in a single app with npm side by side.
+- How to build and publish separate apps with different versions of Grommet in them but then load them within a single app.
 - How to avoid the ["invalid Hook call" error](https://github.com/facebook/react/issues/13991) while nesting React (Grommet) trees.
 - How to lazy-load different Grommet bundle so it's only loaded on the screens that use it.
-- How to do all of this without a special bundler configuration.

 ### Dependencies

-We will use four different `package.json`s: one for non-Grommet code at the root (Container), and three in the respective `src/legacy`, `src/modern`, and `src/controller` folders that specify the Grommet dependencies:
+We will use four different `package.json`s: one for non-Grommet code at the root (Container), and three in the respective `web-component-app`, `global-app`, and `src/controller` folders that specify the Grommet dependencies:

 - **`package.json`**: The root `package.json` is a place for build dependencies (such as `react-scripts`).
 We do **not** include Grommet & friends dependencies or any React-related libraries in this file.
 - **`src/controller/package.json`**: This is where we declare `grommet`, `styled-components` and `react`, `react-dom` dependencies for the "controller" tree which navigate between different apps (legacy/modern).
 In this app, the controller is using Grommet 2.17.0.
-- **`src/legacy/package.json`**: This is where we declare `grommet`, `styled-components` and `react`, `react-dom` dependencies for the "legacy" trees.
+- **`web-component-app`**: This is a separately built and published app.
-  The legacy app is using Grommet 2.16.0 (although, we could downgrade it further below).
+  This app is using Grommet 2.16.0 (although, we could downgrade it further below).
-- **`src/modern/package.json`**: This is where we declare `grommet`, `styled-components` and `react`, `react-dom` dependencies for the "modern" trees.
+- **`src/modern`**: This is a separately built and published app.
-  The modern app is using Grommet 2.17.1.
+  This app is using Grommet 2.17.1.

 The `scripts` in the root `package.json` are set up so that when you run `yarn install` in it, it also runs `yarn install` in all `src/controller`, `src/legacy` and `src/modern` folders.